AliceOTHMANI/EmoAudioNet/README.md

 * To train the model, you should run `python Concatenate_Model.py`.
 You must have generated all required features (MFCC and Spectrograms) with pickle.

 ## Acknowledgments
 Thanks for all authors for the great job and the team spirit.
+Thanks also for the assigned ICPR reviewers for the valuable comments and suggestions.